hyunjunian/Poor-Charlie-s-Almanack/en.md

 If, in your thinking, you rely entirely on others, often through purchase of professional advice—whenever outside a small territory of your own—you will suffer much calamity.
 And it is not just difficulties in complex coordination that will do you in.
 You will also suffer from the reality evoked by the Shavian character who said, “In the last analysis, every profession is a conspiracy against the laity.”

 Indeed, a Shavian character, for once, understated the horrors of something Shaw didn’t like.
 It is not usually the conscious malfeasance of your narrow professional adviser that does you in.
 Instead, your troubles come from his subconscious bias.
 His cognition will often be impaired, for your purposes, by financial incentives different from yours.
 And he will also suffer from the psychological defect caught by the proverb “To a man with a hammer, every problem looks like a nail.”

-> It is not usually the conscious malfeasance of your narrow professional adviser that does you in.
-Instead, your troubles come from his subconscious bias.
->

 The fifth helpful notion is that really big effects, lollapalooza effects, will often come only from large combinations of factors.
 For instance, tuberculosis was tamed, at least for a long time, only by routine, combined use in each case of three different drugs.
 And other lollapalooza effects, like the flight of an airplane, follow a similar pattern.